Disgraced Reality TV Star Josh Duggar Found Guilty of Child Porn

-Disgraced reality TV star Josh Duggar was found guilty Thursday of receiving and possessing child pornography after he downloaded images that depicted the sexual abuse of kids to a work computer in 2019.
+Disgraced reality TV star and conservative activist Josh Duggar was found guilty Thursday of receiving and possessing child pornography after he downloaded images that depicted the sexual abuse of kids to a work computer in 2019.

-Duggar, 33, who rose to fame in the early 2000s on his family’s reality show 19 Kids and Counting, and who had established a profile as a conservative activist, was arrested in April on allegations he had downloaded the images featuring kids—some of whom were younger than 12—to a computer at his car lot in May 2019.
+Duggar, 33, who rose to fame in the early 2000s on his family’s reality show 19 Kids and Counting, and who led a group called Family Research Council Action that defended so-called “family values,” was arrested in April on allegations he downloaded the images featuring kids, some of whom were younger than 12.

-Duggar had pleaded not guilty to one count of receiving child pornography and one count of possessing child pornography, which each carry a maximum penalty of 20 years in prison and $250,000 in fines if convicted, the U.S. Attorney’s Office for the Western District of Arkansas said at the time.
+After deliberating for nearly seven hours, a jury delivered guilty verdicts on one count of receiving child pornography and one count of possessing child pornography.
+Each offense has a maximum penalty of 20 years in prison and $250,000 in fines.

-The trial kicked off in district court in Fayetteville, Arkansas on Nov.
-30 after it was delayed from an original trial date in July.
+After the verdict was announced, Judge Timothy L. Brooks said that Duggar would be sentenced in about four months, KNWA reported.
+He was immediately taken into custody.

-The 12-person jury heard from computer experts brought to the witness stand by both the prosecution and defense, who offered testimony about what degree of certainty they could attest to Duggar’s role in downloading the pornographic images to the device, according to KHBS.
+During the trial, which began Nov.
+30 in district court in Fayetteville, Arkansas, the 12-person jury heard from computer experts brought in by both the prosecution and defense, who gave testimony about what degree of certainty they could attest to Duggar’s role in downloading the pornographic images, according to KHBS.

 That testimony included a tedious look at geolocation data and time stamps, in addition to text messages that the prosecution’s witnesses said linked Duggar to the car lot at roughly the same time the images were downloaded, the outlet said.

-On Friday, federal prosecutor William Clayman had questioned expert witness James Fottrell, who serves as one of the Justice Department’s top forensics investigators, about his findings upon examining Duggar’s work computer.
+On Friday, federal prosecutor William Clayman had questioned expert witness James Fottrell, who serves as one of the Justice Department’s top forensics investigators, about his examination of Duggar’s work computer.

 “Who was present at the car lot every time child pornography was downloaded?”
 Clayman asked, according to KNWA.